-A website is the best place to tell the world about you and your books, and it will likely be the first place that a potential customer goes to find out about you.
-And the earlier you get your website up and running (even long before your publication date), the more you’ll be able to use it to build an audience for your book when it comes out!
+One of the first things you need to do when writing a book (besides write it, of course!) is to create an author website.
+Why?
+Because a website is the best place to tell the world about you and your books.
+You need a platform!
+And your author website will be one of the first places that a potential customer goes to find out about you.
+So, get your site up and running (even long before your publication date)!
+That way, you’ll be able to use your author website to build an audience for your book when it comes out!

 The good news is that making a simple, compelling, and affordable website for your author platform has never been easier.
-There is sooo much knowledge available out there and many many easy-to-use templates that even a tech-novice can learn to use.
+There is sooo much knowledge available out there!
+There are also many many easy-to-use templates that even a tech-novice can learn to use.
+“Wait!” you may be thinking, “where do I begin?!”
+There are a few key elements to keep in mind as you get started thinking about creating a good author website:

-One of the best ways to build an audience for your book is to build an email list.
-When you sell a customer a book (usually through Amazon), you’ve got a sale, but if get them to sign up for your email list, you’ve got a customer that you can promote many things to, including your book, future books, and other services you offer.
-Plus, subscribing to an email list is a much smaller step than buying a book, and allows you to more efficiently capture the interest of someone who is first finding out about you.
+One of the best ways to build an audience for your book is to build an email list, as discussed above.
+When you sell a customer a book (usually through Amazon), you’ve got a sale (great job!).
+However, when you get them to sign up for your email list, you’ve got a customer.
+Now, you can promote many things to this new customer, including your book, future books, and other services you offer.
+Keep in mind that subscribing to an email list is a much easier step for people than buying a book.
+So when you capture that email address, you can more efficiently follow up on that reader’s interest.

-The best way to start getting emails to your list is to get an Email Service Provider (ESP) that will allow you to capture emails and send updates to your list.
+To start getting emails onto your list, you need to get an Email Service Provider (ESP).
+These companies specialize in knowing the rules of the email-road so you don’t have to (the last thing you want is for your site to get black listed for spamming people!)
 I recommend MailChimp for their simplicity and affordability (first 2,000 email subscribers are FREE).
 Then you’ll need an email capture form on your site.
-There are many available, but if you’re using WordPress (which I recommend!)
+There are many available, but if your site is built on WordPress (which I recommend!)
 I suggest Bloom.
 You can build forms embedded into the page, and also have them “Pop-Up” as people scroll through your site (these pop-ups are BY FAR the most effective).

-Of course there are many other details that go into creating a website, too many for one article, but I hope you’ve found these tips helpful in your journey toward an author website!
+Of course there are many other details that go into creating a website, too many for one article.
+I hope you’ve found these tips helpful in your journey toward an author website!

-And if you want to see some concrete examples of the tips above, check out my website, www.authoryourwebsite.com, where I list a series of author sites I’ve designed that include the elements I’ve been discussing.
-If you have any questions or comments, please feel free to email me!
+And if you want to see some concrete examples of the tips above, check out some we’ve recently created for authors.
+They all include elements I’ve been discussing.
+If you have any questions or comments, please feel free to email me! firstname.lastname@example.org